 from Iowa City, who used beet juice to create color-changing sutures.

-right around when skin's pH becomes basic, Taylor found, going from
+around when skin's pH becomes basic, Taylor found, going from a healthy

 natural indicator, she said.

-many lives.
-She invented a revolutionary new type of suture that changes
+She invented a revolutionary new type of suture that changes color if

-color if surgical wounds become infected.
-This feature can alert doctors
+surgical wounds become infected.
+This feature can alert doctors and

-I'm already changing the world in really just being myself and having
+changing the world in really just being myself and having fun and exploring

-fun and exploring my intellectual horizons," Taylor said.
-"I
+my intellectual horizons," Taylor said.
+"I just never knew

-outlook on trends within tech, people and business.
-Its written
+on trends within tech, people and business.
+Its written by our

 and important.
 In Schibsted we believe that being open and having discussions